Jonas Brothers and Other Celebs Party at Pre-2018 Grammys Bashes

 The Jonas brothers' appearance at the bash comes amid weeks of rumors of a possible official reunion of their band the Jonas Brothers.

-Other guests included rapper Iggy Azalea, Hailey Baldwin, Hailee Steinfeld and Justine Skye.
+Other guests included Kendall Jenner and model pal Bella Hadid, who walked in holding hands, rapper Iggy Azalea, Hailey Baldwin, Hailee Steinfeld and Justine Skye.

 Jamie McCarthy/Getty Images for Republic Records

 Joe was accompanied at Republic Records' party by his fiancée and Game of Thrones star Sophie Turner, who shied away from the cameras.
-They walked in around 10:45 p.m.
-He gave her a kiss on the cheek and introduced her to other guests, E!
-News has learned.

 Noam Galai/Getty Images for Republic Records